 What Are Business Vendors?

 A business vendor (or supplier) sells goods or services to another business.
 If you run a clothing manufacturing company, for example, a vendor might supply you with cloth, labels, equipment, and other supplies you need to make your final product.
 If you own a construction business, you might purchase lumber, nails, tools, and equipment from a series of vendors as well.
 Rather than paying for what you need upfront, the vendor invoices you for those purchases, requiring you pay the balance by a specific number of days after the invoice date.

-Vendors are often willing to extend short-term credit to buyers who purchase supplies from them.
+Vendors are often willing to extend short-term credit to small business owners who purchase services or supplies from them.
 This is called trade credit or vendor credit.
 It allows your business to get the supplies or services you need now but pay for them at a later date.

 Not only can vendor accounts help your business’ cash flow by letting you buy now and pay later, they can also be an effective way for your company to establish business credit if the vendor reports payments to business credit bureaus.
 In fact, even if your business is new, you might be able to qualify for vendor accounts.
 These accounts are often easier to qualify for than small business loans because limits are lower (at least to start) and suppliers want your business.

 There’s another solid perk you may be able to enjoy when you open vendor accounts.
 Many vendors don’t require personal credit checks nor personal guarantees.
 It’s often easier to qualify for this type of short term financing, plus reduce your personal liability while you’re trying to establish business credit history.

-Vendors extend different types of trade credit to their customers.
+Vendors extend different types of trade credit terms to their customers.
 The most common types of trade credit are as follows: